salmonberrypi/salmonberrypi.github.io/README.md

 <p align=center><img src="https://github.com/salmonberrypi/salmonberrypi.github.io/blob/main/first%20draft.png?raw=true" width="500" alt="first draft board design"><p>

 It is by no means done, the board is more than half routed.
 But this is sufficient to test the idea and we can build on this further.
-The PSU is done, connectors chosen, pass through for the board stack sized and validated (~1mm clearance between the main and the not-mezzanine board below it).
+The PSU is done, connectors chosen, pass through for the board stack sized and validated (~1mm clearance between the main and the mezzanine board below it).
 This board represents a connected, fully remote manageable device.

-Before I go any further I'm going to try to do the not-mezzanine board design to see if I can do a quick and dirty validation of the same concept.
+Before I go any further I'm going to try to do the mezzanine board design to see if I can do a quick and dirty validation of the same concept.
 If so, I'll spend time on finishing routing the board(s).

 --